Florida man angry over lost keys attacks woman, begins shooting inside bar, deputies say - NewsBreak

 SANFORD, Fla. — People living at Vista Haven Apartments in unincorporated Sanford are shaken up after learning that deputies found a man who had been shot and killed inside one of the units Tuesday night.
 On Wednesday, police tape still dangled from a staircase railing as the Seminole County...

-DELAND, Fla. - A 71-year-old Florida man was crushed to death by a large tree limb while cutting trees on Covey Hill Way in DeLand Monday morning, according to the sheriff's office.
-Deputies said Gary Clancy of DeLeon Springs was using a chainsaw to cut trees in a field when...
+VOLUSIA COUNTY, Fla. — A 71-year-old man died after he was crushed by a large tree limb in DeLand in what Volusia County deputies called a “tragic accident.”.
+Deputies said Gary Clancy, of DeLeon Springs, was using a chainsaw to cut trees in a field off Covey Hill Way on Monday morning.

 WCJB